-Our aim this World AIDS Day is to support people living with HIV in the UK who are struggling through the turbulence and isolation caused by the global pandemic.
+Our aim is to support people living with HIV in the UK.
 Together we can:

-In response, Terrence Higgins Trust increased our emergency Hardship Fund grants to people living with HIV who are struggling to afford these basic necessities.
-Between April and July, we provided 359 vital grants.
+In response, we increased our emergency Hardship Fund grants to people living with HIV who are struggling to afford these basic necessities.
+Throughout the year, we provided 538 vital grants.

-Will you help keep THT Direct going through this crisis?
+Will you help keep THT Direct going as we emerge from the pandemic?
 Together we can ensure that people living with HIV have access to advice and information.

 Will you be there so every person living with HIV has access to the support they need?